luke-mitchell02/StoreSafe/README.md

 Features of this app:
 - Password Generator (1 - 32 Characters, Number Only, Special Char Only, Letters Only or All)
 - Password Recording / Storing (AES256 Encryption, Google Firebase Connection)

+*This app was my first ever Java & Mobile app project, the UI isn't great, but it is functional, which was the goal!*